Counselling Service

 The Service

 We provide one-to-one face-to-face counselling and offer 16 sessions over a maximum of 20 weeks.
 Each one-to-one sessions is 50 minutes.
 We do not currently provide online sessions.
+Counsellors are currently available on Mondays.

 Counsellors and trainee counsellors adhere to the BACP code of ethics and receive regular supervision from a qualified counselling supervisor.
 They are not medically qualified and do not prescribe medication.